DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

 ```

-To have a closer look, you can turn on a debug session, to watch the execution
+To have a closer look at what's happening, you can turn on a debug session, to
-of the sharedflow.
-You can also use the Apigee UI to modify the value of the
+watch the execution of the sharedflow.
+You can also use the Apigee UI to modify
-`required-auth-variant` custom attribute, and observe the effects.
-Remember that
+the value of the `required-auth-variant` custom attribute, and observe the
-Apigee can cache the data for an App and an API Product, so changes you make via
+effects.
+Remember that Apigee can cache the data for an App and an API Product,
-the UI may not be immediately effective in the runtime.
+so changes you make via the UI may not be immediately effective in the runtime.

+And you can also try the edge cases, like passing neither a token nor a key, or passing both.

 ### Cleanup